qzdl/Samplify/README.md

 ## Program Overview
-Playlists are read from Spotify through the Spotify API using Spotipy.
+Aribrary playlists, albums, and songs, are read from Spotify via [a fork of spotipy](https://github.com/qzdl/spotipy).
 Song names and artists are stored and then located on `Whosampled.com`.

 A request is sent to the site searching for the song name, selecting a result
 with the matching artist name and storing the link to that song's page.
 A second
 request is sent to that song page, and BeautifulSoup is used to scrape HTML for
-sample names, which are also stored.

-Next, the samples are located using Spotipy, if they exist.
-Finally, a new
-playlist is created for the user, containing all the samples available on Spotify.
+sample details, while paging for >5 references to a category of a sample is recursively expanded in the scraper.

+Next, the samples are located on Spotify, if they exist, by computing the [Levenshtein distance](TODO) between the a _cleaned_ WhoSampled song title, and the top 10 search results - and choosing 'best match' - the highest ratio from this distance computation.
+Finally, a new playlist is created for the user, containing all the samples available on Spotify.
+These requests to add tracks are partioned to _n_ requests, partitioned at 50, to side-skirt the rate-limiting imposed by Spotify's REST API for [add-tracks-to-playlist](https://developer.spotify.com/documentation/web-api/reference/playlists/add-tracks-to-playlist/).

 ## Example Route Parsing
 Discovering how payloads differ to extend the functionality to albums, current song,